 - PC2 Clients, users and delivery of services

 - PC3 Legal framework and processes

 - PC5 Building procurement

-The majority of the course is then delivered via 30+ lectures which are accessed remotely on Wednesday afternoons (2-5:30pm) between November – May.
-Three assignments (4000 words each) are completed alongside the lectures, building on experience in practice to demonstrate knowledge and understanding across all five of the professional criteria, and the 'academic' component of the course concludes with a 3-day office-based assignment which aims to reflect the variety experienced in an architectural practice.
+The majority of the course is then delivered via 30+ lectures which are accessed remotely on Wednesday afternoons (1-4:30pm) between September – April.
+Four written assignments are completed alongside the lectures, building on experience in practice to demonstrate knowledge and understanding across all five of the professional criteria, and the 'academic' component of the course concludes with a 3-day office-based assignment which aims to reflect the variety experienced in an architectural practice.
 Between June-August, the focus is on completion of an 8000 word case study which is based on live project experience in the student's practice.

-In preparation for the professional interview in November, candidates will prepare a 2000-3000 word critical career appraisal, CV and criteria mapping exercise that documents and reflects on their experience to date.
+In preparation for the professional interview in November, candidates prepare a 2000-3000 word critical reflective career appraisal, CV and criteria mapping exercise that documents and reflects on their experience to date.
 This is accompanied by a min.
 24 months of completed PEDRs.

-The course concludes with a 45-minute professional interview which is conducted by external examiners from in practice and seeks to determine a candidate's professional competence across the professional criteria determined by the ARB.
+The course concludes with a 45-minute professional interview which is conducted by professional examiners from in practice and seeks to determine a candidate's professional competence across the professional criteria determined by the ARB.

 Throughout the course, candidates are supported by their dedicated PSA (Professional Studies Advisor) via 1:1 tutorials, by their peers via the study group format and in study sessions with the whole cohort (usually 30-40 students).

 All candidates are considered on an individual basis and we accept a broad range of qualifications.
 The entrance requirements below apply to 2023 entry.